phpmon/website/resources/markdown/privacy_policy.md

 - **What version and build of PHP Monitor is currently being used.** This one seems rather obvious, but without knowing what version is currently being used, the app can't determine if a newer version is available.
 This bit of info is also relevant to point #1 above.

+- **A unique session identifier.** This randomized UUID is the same for all API requests and crash reports submitted by the client (PHP Monitor) for a 36-hour period, after which it is randomly regenerated.

+### Why and how do you use the unique session identifier?

+This was done to identify unique users sharing an IP address.
+That might sound bad, but let me explain.
+Here's the breakdown:

+- The addition of a UUID adds an extra data point that allows API throttling to be tweaked, if many **unique users are using the same IP address** to access the API.

+- This helps identify unique users for a 24-hour period without using an IP address, via **aggregate analytics**.
+This is achieved by counting unique UUIDs in the last 24 hours.

+Knowing how many unique users over a 24-hour period were using the app is an important metric to determine if the server needs to be scaled or to identify how common a particular crash issue is relative to the daily user count.

+**This UUID is simply not used for individual user tracking**, only for legitimate purposes related to API access and server load, as well as aggregate analytics as explained above.

 ## Analytics

 PHP Monitor does not use any third-party analytics services (no telemetry SDKs).
 There were various good reasons not to integrate these SDKs, so here's what happens instead: